 * If you are experiencing difficulties viewing our site, pages and links, please ensure that your browser has been updated!
 Best viewed using Mozilla Firefox.

-* For the text to voice option, on any page of the BCANDS website, simply
+* For the text to voice option, on any page of the BCANDS website, simply highlight the text you wish to hear and click on the speaker icon!

 Canadians, communities and workplaces benefit when everyone can participate equally in everyday life.
 In 2019 the Government of Canada passed new accessibility legislation, the Accessible Canada Act, to promote equality of opportunity and increase the inclusion and participation of Canadians who have disabilities or functional limitations.
+Many Indigenous and non-Indigenous Canadians continue to face barriers that affect their ability to participate fully in their communities.
+Some of these barriers may include:- physical barriers within community;

 - transportation;